tengu-team/layer-kafka-subscriber-k8s/README.md

 ## Default behaviour
 - Subscribing or writing data to a topic that does not exists, results in a 400 response.
 Even if Kafka auto topic create is configured.
+- Replaying a topic will start from the earliest available offset and will keep running, eventually behaving like a normal subscribe request.
+- Requesting a replay of a topic and resending a subscribe request, with the same endpoint and topics, will start sending messages where the last replay request was stopped.
+- Replaying from a multiple partitioned topic does not guarantee order.

 ## Authors